-This hot spring is a bit off the beaten path in the middle of Montana (straight North of Bozeman about 2 hours) is the White Sulfur Hot Springs.
+White Sulfur Hot Springs is a bit off the beaten path in the middle of Montana, about 2 hours straight north from Bozeman.

 This hot spring has a long history dating back to when Native Americans used it for healing.
 The water here is said to help with conditions such as arthritis and skin problems.

 There are two outdoor pools and one indoor pool of varying temperatures to enjoy.
 Each pool is drained each night, cleaned, and refilled each morning to keep it chemical-free and as healing as possible.

 If you’d like, you can stay at the local Spa Springs Motel.
 Otherwise, there is plenty of recreational camping in the area as well (some free and some with a day-use fee).
 There is no restaurant on site and there are only a few choices in town, so you want to bring some food with you for your stay.

 For a true Montana adventure, this middle-of-nowhere spot is perfect.
 There’s fishing, hiking and biking in the summer, snowmobiling, downhill skiing, and cross-country skiing in the winter, and great hunting in the fall.

 My personal favorite stop after a soak in White Sulfur is at a local Hutterite shop to grab some local goodies, such as pickles and jams.

 Overall, this is a great little destination to explore and enjoy in Montana since it’s open 365 days a year, budget-friendly, and a great way to get a feel for small-town Montana.

 Broadwater Hot Springs is located in Helena, MT.
 It’s the only hot spring near the state’s capital.
 It’s another great stop after exploring the rich history of Helena.
 Otherwise, it can be its own fun destination too.